-Some PLI and VPI functions require that the context of their call is known.
+Some DPI external functions or other interface functions called from them require that the context of their call is known.
 It takes a special instrumentation of their call instances to provide such context; for example, some variables referring to the "current instance" or "current task" need to be set.
 To avoid any unnecessary overhead, external function calls in SystemVerilog code are not instrumented unless the external function is specified as context in its SystemVerilog external declaration.